 When it comes to doing business, you always need to be prepared.
-If you are doing business in English, but your mother tongue is German, then you need to be prepared for the traps that the English language holds for you.
+If you are doing business in English, but your mother tongue is German, then you need to be prepared for the traps (false friends) that the English language holds for you.

 Different types of false friends

 1) Same or similar word but different meaning

 Take the German word Mappe.
 ‘Map’ exists in English but, while you are talking about something to put papers in, your Englishspeaking business contact thinks you mean a large piece of paper with roads and towns on it (Landkarte).
 The correct English word for Mappe – in this particular case – is ‘folder’.
 Other examples are Gift/gift, Kredit/credit, Fabrik/fabric.

 2) Same or similar word and similar meaning

 These are words that generally mean the same, but it depends on the context.
 Here is a standard example: extra and Extra.
 If you say in German „Ich habe es extra so hingestellt, damit du es sofort siehst“, you would need to say in English ‘I put it there deliberately so that you would see it’.
 If you are in a restaurant, though, and order eine Extraportion Gemüse you can say in English ‘an extra portion of vegetables‘.
 There is one verb which deserves special mention here, because it is probably the most frequently made mistake, namely: machen/make.
 We make mistakes, we make coffee, we make a fuss, but we do sports, we do courses and we do the accounts.

 3) Via direct translation

 You probably already know not to describe an Unternehmer as an undertaker, unless of course that particular entrepreneur or business owner really is an undertaker (Leichenbestatter).
 Similarly, it is widely known that a Hochschule is not the same thing as a high school.